tonikv/frisbee-randomizer/README.md

 # frisbee-randomizer
+Have you mastered Disc Golf?
+Make your life harder by randomizing your shot style and disc for the next shot.

-get random shot styles and discs
+Get random shot style and disc by pressing the button